helttek/nsu/README.md

-# Some source material for "Data bases" subject at NSU
+# Some source materials for "Data bases" subject at NSU